tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 Clutching the phone to my ear, I tried to pry Mina’s eye open.
 Several feet away, Charlie was completely out.
 “I think they’re dead.”
 I whispered in a hiss.
 “Did I kill them?
 It was just a chicken recipe.
 But I can’t understand…” My chest felt like it was on fire.
 “They’re not experiencing… normal symptoms.”
 I couldn’t stop myself from crying, then.
 “Can you help them?
 There’s something wrong.
 My friends…"

 The woman hummed.
 She seemed remarkably calm.
 “No, they’re not dead,” she said.
 “This is just the ingesting phase.
 Following that is the Blossoming phase.”
 Katy paused and cleared her throat.
-“Which we have appeared to have gone wrong.
+“Which has appeared to have gone wrong.
 Please provide your home address.”

 “What?”
 I shrieked.
 “Why do you want my address?”